Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_privacy_policy.md

 ## Introduction

-Welcome to Brill Tutor, an AI-powered SAT preparation platform.
-This Privacy Policy explains how Brill Tutor ("we," "our," or "us") collects, uses, protects, and shares information when you use our SAT preparation service (the "Service").
+Welcome to Brill Tutor, an AI-powered standardized test preparation platform.
+This Privacy Policy explains how Brill Tutor ("we," "our," or "us") collects, uses, protects, and shares information when you use our standardized test preparation service (the "Service").

 **We are committed to protecting your privacy and ensuring you own and control your educational data.** This policy describes our practices in clear, understandable language and explains your rights regarding your information.

 Our Service provides:
-- 2,000+ SAT practice questions across Math and Reading & Writing
+- 2,000+ standardized test practice questions across Math and Reading & Writing
 - 15+ full-length adaptive practice exams
 - AI tutor assistance with personalized hints and explanations
 - Performance analytics and progress tracking